If you invest in call tracking, you know how a caller finds you even before the phone rings.

 If marketers can know when people are searching and calling your business, they can then generate targeted ads and campaigns to schedule for those times of the day.
 All of this can be an efficient way to create more profits for your business.

 Customers discover your products or services online through the use of keywords.
 You have many keywords in your online business, but you may not be able to understand which of them is the most powerful in drawing leads, especially phone calls.
-This is why you should invest in call tracking.
+This is why you should invest in tracking.

 Going beyond last-click attribution will let you measure the activity that leads up to a conversion.